pavkids84-dev/cloud-infrastructure-labs/kubernetes/pod-fundamentals-lab.md

 - YAML manifests describe the desired configuration of Kubernetes objects.
 - Creating a Pod object and having a healthy running workload are separate states.
 - Events, descriptions, and logs provide different layers of troubleshooting evidence.
-- `kubectl exec` inspects a container environment rather than the worker host.
+- `kubectl exec` runs commands in a selected container, not on the worker host.
-- A live-object YAML export may include server-managed fields and observed state not appropriate for a clean creation manifest.
+- Live-object YAML must be reviewed before it is reused as a new manifest.